The Black Rose (novel): Book Three

 In the meantime, Chang Wu sheltered Maryam following the attempt to drown the Englishmen and after three weeks arranged a ship for her to leave, just a week ahead of Bayan's invaders.
 Using gems sewn into the hem of her garments, Maryam then made her way with agonizing slowness to India, having given birth in Amboyna along the way to a blond, blue-eyed son she named Walter.
 Knowing none of the languages of the ports they reached, she used her wealth and the single word "London" to reach Konkan.
 As Walter arrives at Gurnie, Maryam, her year-old son and Mahmoud are at last able to gain passage on a ship bound for Aden.

 Walter offers to provide Engaine support so that she may live in London while petitioning the king for return of her inheritance that Edmond seized when they married.
 Edmond comes to claim her but Walter with eight archers of Gurnie stands with her and he cowardly backs down.
 Engaine, knowing Walter is married, calls Maryam a heathen and tries to undermine his marriage vows.
 Tris becomes the leader of the commoners' resistance.
-Walter escorts Engaine to Bulaire on the way to London where they discover that Edmond hanging with an arrow in his chest from the same tree that his mother hanged the six commoners five years before.
+Walter escorts Engaine to Bulaire on the way to London where they discover Edmond hanging with an arrow in his chest from the same tree where his mother hanged the six commoners five years before.
 Engaine's infant son is now Earl of Lessford, which restores her estates and makes her more determined than ever to have Walter obtain an annulment from Maryam.